tc39/notes/es6/2012-07/july-25.md

 AWB: Is this sufficient for implementing DOM mutation event mechanisms?

-RWS: Yes, those could be built on top of Object.observe
+RWN: Yes, those could be built on top of Object.observe

 AWB/AR: Good, that should be a goal as well.